 Only Christians or those who already believe in Jesus Christ can perform works or deeds which God calls “good.”
 It is God who actually performs those good works through the one who believes, according to Phil.
 2:12-13.
 The good works are proof that they believe in Jesus Christ and are already forgiven.
 Their good works do not obtain for them forgiveness or eternal life.

 The “loving, honest atheist” who does not accept Jesus as Lord and Savior is bound to spend eternity in hell or separated from God.
-We would encourage you to read, “Peace With God.”
+We would encourage you to read, “Searching for God.”
 May God bless you.